Safety

 Personal Safety

 • Wear a helmet and high-visibility clothing.
+Use of blinking lights is highly encouraged.

 • Ride single file on the right-hand side of the road.